pooyataher/Purchase-Analytics-Solution-Python/README.md

 # Solution to Purchase-Analytics in Python

-Since there are only so many departments, we can sort the report table based on departments really fast in the end.
-But as we create and update the report table, we need to search the report table many times -- once for each product of which there are tens of thousands.
-So to reduce the time complexity of search, we better use a hash table for report table.
-So we use a Python dictionary to store the report table.

-We use a hash table (a Python dictionary) to store the order_product tables as well.
-Because for each product (of which there are tens of thousands), we need to search the product in the order_product table which may contain tens of millions of orders.

-A Python dictionary uses hash map techniques to achieve constant time complexity, O(1), to search for a key (or a value).

 ## Approach

 When thinking about how to solve this problem, we like to think of our three comma separated files as tables.
 So we have three tables;  two input tables which are order_products table and products table, and one report table.
 To gain a clear understanding of our approach, we imagine each table containing only the fields that we need to tackle our specific problem.